Biden tries to reassure allies of continued US support for Ukraine after Congress drops aid request

 —-

-Associated Press writer Monika Scislowska in Warsaw, Poland, contributed to this report.
+Associated Press writers Ellen Knickmeyer in Washington, D.C. and Monika Scislowska in Warsaw, Poland, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.